smaffy/bookmarks/README.txt

     * google_login

-** new problem: "reset password" send email, without check user.
+** new unsolved problem: "reset password" do not say, that no user with that email